 What Apps and Equipment I use ?

-This is all the apps and equipment I use at the moment.
+These are all the apps and equipment I use at the moment.

 So if you're wondering what apps and equipment I use, here's everything.

-Must have apps on your phone
+Must-have apps on your phone

 But here's the app I always have on my phone.